TaylorLok/CputSecondHandBook/README.md

 <br>
 ## Solution to solve the problem <br>
 <br>
-As junior programmer, i am attempting to develop an application for the CPUT community, so that they can Advertise their second hand books for sell and being contacted by the customer or buyer who is interested.<br>
+As a junior programmer, i am attempting to develop an application for the CPUT community, so that they can Advertise their second hand books for sell and being contacted by the customer or buyer who is interested.<br>